Creating Great Videos

 Consider the lighting.

 You often want the strongest point of light to be aimed towards your subject’s face.
 This may be a window, the sun when shooting outside, or a floor lamp.
 Turn and face your subject towards that light.
 If your light source is blinding the person (usually, we can blame the sun in this scenario), turn your subject a bit to the side so they’re not staring directly into the light.
 Avoid harsh lights directly over the subject’s head, as this creates unsightly shadows.
 Ultimately, shadows on the face should be minimized.
-There are lighting kits available through Academic ITS that will mount to the camera to give you a helpful boost of light.
+There are lighting kits available through Academic Technology Services that will mount to the camera to give you a helpful boost of light.

 Put your subject in the right part of the frame.